SummerEmber/HP-ProDesk-480-G4/README.md

 ```

 ## Notice:
-This EFI can't work with the BIOS version higher than 02.31 (such as 02.32).
+Both Clover & OpenCore EFI can't work with the BIOS version higher than 02.31 (such as 02.32) due to unknown cause.
-For using 4K monitor you should set VRAM lager than 64M in the BIOS.
+For using 4K monitor please set VRAM lager than 64M in BIOS.